TinyauthTinyauth

 labels:

-After you restart your app and login to Tinyauth you should be automatically logged in to the protected app using basic auth.
+1. Restart the app.
+Logging in to Tinyauth will automatically log in to the protected app using basic auth.

 entryPoints: